Add This Site:

 Palladian grandeur rendered with a humble paintbrush!

-(And notice how the window surround in the "original" [left] makes the window look at least twice its actual size!)
+(And notice how the exterior window trim of the "original" [left], with its molded classical pediment and white background frame, makes the window look at least twice its actual size!)

 (Return to Top)